pointnetwork/pointnetwork-dashboard/ALPHA.md

 5. If you didn't have Docker before, please accept Docker's Terms of Service
 6. Run again the script to open the Point Network Dashboard: `./install-windows.ps1`
    * Sometimes it takes time for the browser to download.
 In that case, if the browser doesn't launch automatically, you can click the browser icon from time to time.
+7. Set up our Docker containers by running this command in a PowerShell terminal: `wsl docker-compose -f ~/.point/src/pointnetwork/docker-compose.yaml up -d`
+  1. If you ever wish to stop the containers, you can run `wsl docker-compose -f ~/.point/src/pointnetwork/docker-compose.yaml down -v`
-7. Continue to "After Installation" section
+8. Continue to "After Installation" section

 ## After Installation